updated

 One with a queen bed (ideal for couples).
 Another with two bunk beds and a single bed (suitable for individuals or groups).
 Additionally, we have a second volunteer lodge nearby, with two bedrooms and a shared bathroom, offering more privacy or space depending on availability.

-You’ll share a fully equipped kitchen with the local women´s gastronomic project, and we also provide basic groceries for you to prepare your own meals along with the other volunteers.
-For anything else, you can shop at local vendors who sell fresh fruits, vegetables, fish, and shrimp.
+You’ll share a fully equipped kitchen with the local women´s gastronomic project, you can shop at local vendors who sell fresh fruits, vegetables, fish, and shrimp.
 There’s also a traditional wood-fired oven, and local women from the community will gladly teach you how to use it—this often becomes one of the most treasured cultural experiences!
+If you wish also you can agree with our cookers to prepare your meals for a very good price.

 We also provide a laundry machine for your use.
 For digital nomads or those needing to stay connected, we have excellent Wi-Fi.
 Many of our past volunteers have comfortably balanced their remote work while participating in the daily life of the project.